Chichilnisky Lab - Media

 Scientists say their recent findings suggest that the nervous system operates with higher precision than previously appreciated and that apparent irregularities in individual cells may actually be coordinated and finely tuned.

-E.J.
-Chichilnisky explores the sense of sight and what Stanford is doing to restore vision and the future of advances in this field.
+Sensorium: Enhancing the World of Perception was an all day event which focused on our senses and what Stanford Medicine is doing to protect, enhance, and in some cases, even restore them.
+In this 9-minute video, E.J.
+Chichilnisky explores the sense of sight and what his team is doing to restore vision and the future of advances in this field.

 Dr. E.J.
 Chichilnisky summarizes his approach for developing high-resolution artificial retinas at the Stanford Brain Mind Summit in 2018.
 This 20-minute presentation is a quick introduction into the complexities involved when tackling an enormous task such as curing blindness.